oehpp94/GettingAndCleaningDataAssignment/CodeBook.md

 The run_analysis.R file consists on a series of scripts to manipulate the "Human Activity Recognition Using Smartphones" into a tidy dataset.

-I. Access unzipped assignment folder:
+Access unzipped assignment folder:

-Scripts under this description simply aid in accessing the proper folder unzipped folder "UCI HAR Dataset" to access the necessary data diles.
+Scripts under this description simply aid in accessing the proper unzipped folder "UCI HAR Dataset" to access the necessary data files.

-II.
 Read the data from the target files:

-Scripts under this description read the data in six different files and assign into six different variables called:
+Scripts under this description read the data in six different files and assign it into six different variables:

     a) activityTestFile: (dataframe, 2947 obs, 1 variable) which contains the data from "Y_test.txt"
     b) activityTrainFile: (dataframe, 7352 obs, 1 variable) which contains the data from "Y_train.txt"
     c) subjectTestFile: (dataframe, 2947 obs, 1 variable) which contains the data from "subject_test.txt"